Planck 2015 results. XVIII. Background geometry & topology: Results

 Though the small-$L$ topologies are strongly constrained by the data, we note that the dropoff in likelihood is not as sharp as that observed in our null test (or, indeed, the signal test) presented in Sect.~\ref{par:likelihood_validation}.
 There are several reasons for this behaviour.
-The default smoothing scale used in the low-$\ell$ \Planck\ dataset ($440\arcm$ Gaussian for intensity, no smoothing for polarization) means all of the first 1085 modes are in fact temperature-dominated.
+The default smoothing scale used in the low-$\ell$ \Planck\ data set ($440\arcm$ Gaussian for intensity, no smoothing for polarization) means all of the first 1085 modes are in fact temperature-dominated.
+As our eigenbasis is constructed in decreasing-eigenvalue order, the larger the smoothing scale, the more small-scale temperature modes are damped in comparison to large-scale polarization modes, and thus the earlier polarization modes appear in the basis.
+Reducing the smoothing scale from $640\arcm$ (as used in testing) to $440\arcm$ (as used in the data) means the first polarization-dominated mode no longer appears in the 1085 highest-eigenvalue modes we take as our fiducial basis.
 Exploiting once more the speed of the profile likelihood code, we therefore explore the dependence of the likelihoods on the number of modes and their composition in Fig.~\ref{fig:figures_torus_LFI_L_posterior}.
 We introduce polarization-dominated eigenmodes into the analysis in two ways: by simply doubling the number of modes and by retaining the mode count but applying additional smoothing (to bring the effective Gaussian smoothing FWHM to $640\arcm$).
 Though the constraints on small-$L$ topologies do become tighter when polarization-dominated modes are included, their impact remains weaker than in testing.
 This is because the noise in the low-$\ell$ data is significantly higher than in our tests---the typical diagonal covariance matrix element is $\sigma_{IQU}^2 = 4.0\,\mu{\rm K}^2$---and, finally, because we must use a sky cut, which can hide excess correlations.
 This strongly motivates repeating this analysis with the full multifrequency \Planck\ polarization data when they become available.